About Us

 — Jim Rohn

-About: Payten was born and raised in Northeast South Dakota, where she grew up in the country with many different animals.
+About: Payten was born and raised in Northeast South Dakota, where she grew up in the country with a variety of animals.
 She has a very large family and is one of 44 grandchildren, all from one side!
 Payten has been around children her whole life and has worked in childcare for many years, although she grew up in the restaurant business and knows how to make a mean omelet.
 Before working in childcare, Payten worked as a CNA for years, during which she grew to love caring for people and making new friends.
 Payten loves traveling, and that is what brought her to land in Bigfork, Montana, three years ago.

-Education: Payten is currently expanding her leadership skills through Waldorf administration and education courses at the Sophia Institute, where she is deepening her
+Education: Payten is currently expanding her leadership skills through Waldorf administration and education courses at the Sophia Institute, deepening her understanding of holistic school governance, child development, and the spiritual foundation of Waldorf-inspired education.
+Payton also holds an associate's degree in business and is a certified nursing assistant.

 Loves: Hiking, Snowshoeing, skiing, running, traveling, crocheting, crafting,